masroof-maindak/.dotfiles/README.md

 # Dotfiles

-GNU Stow-managed dots for an Arch-Wayland box running Niri, a plethora of TUI-focused paraphernalia comprising (non-exhaustively) `tmux`, `fish`, `zoxide`, `fzf`, `lf`, and [`neovim`](https://github.com/masroof-maindak/nvim), and a grimoire's worth of keybinds coupled w/ a cantankerous Kanata config;
+GNU Stow-consecrated talismans for an Arch-Wayland sanctum running Niri, a plethora of TUI-focused arcana comprising (non-exhaustively) `tmux`, `fish`, `zoxide`, `fzf`, `lf`, and [`neovim`](https://github.com/masroof-maindak/nvim), and a grimoire's worth of keybinds coupled w/ a cantankerous Kanata config;
-chock-full of arcane runes that render my humble digital-dwelling's QoL significantly more conducive to effective (and enjoyable) spell-casting.
+encrusted with eldritch runes that render mine digital sanctuary's mana attunement significantly more conducive to nimble (and delightfully whimsical) spell-casting.

 ## Setup